 Outdoors (4%)

-When you wash your pet’s food dish, do you wash it in the same sink/dishwasher used for human dishes?The pet food label (41%)
+When you wash your pet’s food dish, do you use the same sink/dishwasher as the ones used for human dishes?The pet food label (41%)

 ———————————-